Grapefruit League spring training guide

-After more than 22 years training near Walt Disney World, the Braves moved to the town of North Port, along the Gulf Coast south of Sarasota, and in 2020 will being its first season at what is now known as CoolToday Park.
+After more than 22 years training near Walt Disney World, the Braves moved to the town of North Port, along the Gulf Coast south of Sarasota, in 2020.
+They now hold their exhibition games in what’s known as CoolToday Park.

-Here’s a list of venues for the 15 Grapefruit League teams, or you can pinpoint them in the map above.
-(Note: Click on each team name to see its 2020 spring training schedule and buy tickets via SeatGeek.)
+Here’s a list of stadiums for the 15 Grapefruit League teams, or you can pinpoint them in the map above.
+(Note: Click on each team name to search for tickets via Ticketmaster.)

 • If you’re looking to stay in one place for the duration of your Grapefruit League vacation and still be in close proximity to many of the venues, the Tampa area is your best bet.
 Three teams (the Yankees, Phillies and Blue Jays) train in the area, and three more (the Pirates, Orioles and Tigers) have their bases within an hour’s drive.